mitrefccace/dat/README.md

 # dat

-This folder contains global configuration and data files.
+This repo contains configuration and data files for the ACE Direct system.
 It lives in the home folder of the user (~/).

+## config.json_TEMPLATE

+All ACE Direct servers use a global JSON configuration file.
+The common section of the configuration file contains common parameters for all servers.
+The remaining sections are application-specific parameters.
+To create the configuration file for the first time, copy *~/dat/config.json_TEMPLATE* to *~/dat/config.json*.
+Then add the values for your environment.
+This file is ignored by Git, so doing a ```git pull``` will not overwrite your existing *config.json* file.

-## Global Configuration File
+## parameter_desc.json

-The global configuration file is *~/dat/config.json*.
-Its template is *~/dat/config.json_TEMPLATE*.
-All ACE Direct applications running on this machine read this single *config.json* file.
-If the *config.json* file does not exist, copy *config.json_TEMPLATE* to *config.json* and modify the appropriate values.
+The purpose of the *parameter_desc.json* file is to document each parameter in the global configuration file.
+It has the same structure as *config.json_TEMPLATE*, but the values are descriptions of each parameter.
+This file must be maintained along with *config.json_TEMPLATE*.

 ## parameter_desc.json